Uniquely hamiltonian graphs for many sets of degrees: Minimum degree 3 and 4

 \end{theorem}

 \begin{proof}

-Given the set $M=\{4,d_1,d_2,\dots ,d_k\}$, we can take any uniquely hamiltonian graph $G_{k'}$ with $k'\ge k$, $k'>0$ and the properties of Lemma~\ref{lem:gk} and splice the edges of the matching using each of the strong H-plugins ${\cal P}_{d_1}^{str}$,\dots ,${\cal P}_{d_k}^{str}$ (or ${\cal P}_{4}$ if $k=0$) at least once.
+Given the set $M$, we can take any uniquely hamiltonian graph $G_{k'}$ from Lemma~\ref{lem:gk} with $k'\ge k$, $k'>0$ and splice the edges of the matching using each of the strong H-plugins ${\cal P}_{M_1}^{str}$,\dots ,${\cal P}_{M_k}^{str}$ at least once.
 This removes all vertices of degree $3$ or increases their degree to $4$.
 Furthermore outside the H-plugins only degree $4$ occurs and in the H-plugins exactly all vertex degrees in $M$ occur, while the graph has still one unique hamiltonian cycle.